 She recommended this Murad Acne Control Body Wash for the same reason — it contains moisturizing glycerin and one percent salicylic acid — which Waldorf says you can follow up with something like the Murad Acne Control Clarifying Body Spray before bed.

 Clarisonic Smart Turbo Body Cleansing Brush Head

 As an extra step with your cleanser, Jaliman says she’s also a fan of sonic exfoliating brushes.
 “They make ones for the back that really scrub the bacteria off the skin, and help to exfoliate the pores — because what causes the acne is dead skin cells, too much bacteria, and also oil clogging the pores.”
 The most common one is the Clarisonic, which comes with a head that’s specifically catered for body use.

-With sunscreen, Jaliman says you’re better off using a spray because the lighter liquid formulation is better for acne-prone skin than a super-creamy formula that’s likely to block your pores.
+With sunscreen, Jaliman says you’re better off using a spray because the light liquid formulation is better for acne-prone skin than a creamy formula which might block your pores.
 She recommends Supergoop SPF 50 Sunscreen Mist because of the added antioxidants, and EltaMD UV Broad-Spectrum SPF 45.